ysufender/CLIParser/README.md

-> Note: There is a define or an alias statement (I can't remember which) for std::string.
+> Note: There is a define or a using statement (I can't remember which) for std::string.
 That's why I'm using string directly.
 That might be a bad idea though.
 Maybe I'll change it later.

 >